bentrombley/datafox-eng-blog/_drafts/nodejs-best-practices.md

 ## Conclusion

-This is not meant to be an authoritative list, and I haven’t covered important learning like NPM or deploying and monitoring NodeJS.
+This is not meant to be an authoritative list, and I haven’t covered other important topics such as installing packages with NPM or deploying and monitoring NodeJS.
 I’m still learning the right way to tackle Node and would love to hear feedback.